-OMAHA, Neb.--(BUSINESS WIRE)--For the fifth consecutive year, Business Wire will go beyond showcasing its own services at this year’s Berkshire Hathaway annual meeting, raising money for a local youth charity by selling commemorative pins tied to the conference theme, Stars & Stripes.
+OMAHA, Neb.--(BUSINESS WIRE)--For the sixth consecutive year, Business Wire will go beyond showcasing its own services at this year’s Berkshire Hathaway annual meeting, raising money for a local youth charity by selling commemorative pins.

 A popular show tradition, Business Wire’s fundraiser mementos provide Berkshire Hathaway shareholders with creative, limited edition keepsakes featuring images of Warren Buffett, Charlie Munger and Business Wire’s Cathy Baron Tamraz.

-For 2012, Business Wire has created a show-themed pin featuring a “star” and the Berkshire Hathaway "BRK" ticker symbol, the Berkshire Hathaway Shareholder Meeting name and year, and the Business Wire name.
-The pins are available for $3 each or 2 for $5.
+For 2013, Business Wire has created a pin featuring the Berkshire Hathaway Shareholder Meeting name and year, and the Business Wire name.
+The pins are available for $5 each.

 Business Wire was acquired by Buffett in 2006 after Tamraz read an article about Buffett in the Wall Street Journal and then faxed him a one-page letter that only weeks later resulted in the acquisition.
 “We’ve never looked back,” she said.

 The idea of CASA first originated in the Seattle area, when a juvenile court judge suggested he was not sufficiently informed on a case involving an abused child.
 The organization arrived in Omaha in 1998 at the behest of area judges.
 Their premise was that foster children must have an advocate within the court system – someone who will fight and keep the children’s best interests at heart.
 It is the CASA volunteer that helps judges make good decisions on behalf of the abused and neglected children.